When you track your training session, you do it because you want to see how you did and analyze what you should do differently.

 The more accurate and reliable the data is, the better it will help you to reach your goals.
 The more science has to do with it, the more accurate the data is.

-So, let’s take a look at what research and scientific evidence have got to do with becoming a better athlete.
+So, let’s take a look at what research and scientific evidence have got to do with improving your athletic performance with reliable workout data.